freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-066.md

 ## Description
 <section id='description'>

+The default properties of an `hr` element will make it appear as a thin light grey line.
+You can change the heighth of the line by specifying a value for the `height` property.

-Change the background color of the `hr` elemnent to be `brown` to make it match the color of the coffee beans.
+Change the height the `hr` element to be `3px`.

 </section>